 But the caring and the questions didn’t end there, in fact, more questions piled on and finding answers took more time than she or her sister had.
 This podcast is the result of the search for answers.

-Jennifer spent the first half of her adult life as a portrait photographer, a business she still maintains.
+Jennifer spent the first half of her adult life as a portrait photographer, retired from in early 2020.
 Listening to podcasts became a favorite way to learn new things while walking the dogsor doing household chores.
 After the death of her father in March 2017, dealing with and caring for her Mother became a much bigger part of her life.
 Looking toher favorite media in search of answers and not finding what she was looking for, Jennifer decided she would create a supportive podcast that caregivers of Alzheimer’s patients need and deserve.

 Jennifer is the daughter, grand daughter & great grand daughter of women who suffered from Alzheimer’s or other cognitive impairment.
 Looking for answers on how not tobecome the fourth generation with this problem while also seeking ways to connect better with her Mom has led her on this interesting journey with her new passion, podcasting.